 Since 2011, I've taught magic skills classes in the Pioneer Valley of Western Massachusetts.
 My Elemental class series, an in-depth intro to elemental magic and eclectic witchcraft , focuses on skill building and developing a spiritual practice based on embodiment and personal relationship with Spirit.
 I also teach single classes on psychic hygiene, getting to know your spirit team, and identifying and working with your heart's desire.
 Contact me to find out about up coming classes!

 My practice and teachings are rooted and centered in queer and women’s mysteries, Goddess worship, and European pagan/witch traditions.
 Within that, my tradition and practice is very eclectic and anarchic.
-When I say eclectic, I mean that I believe in a living and evolving tradition that incorporates surviving pieces of old witchcraft and newer traditions (Reclaiming Collective and Faerie) practiced by my teachers, and is held together, fed, and dictated by a deliberate and active relationship with Spirit.
-We don’t practice by wrote, we check in with spirit about what needs to be done.
-We check in with our guts and hearts about what feels right.
-A kitchen knife becomes an athame in a pinch, a cup of water a sacred well.
-When I say anarchic, I speak of a focus on cultivating trust in your individual authority and learning to participate in ritual within the context of a peer group that shares power, a collective creation where everyone assumes the roles and work they are called towards.
+When I say eclectic, I mean that I believe in a living and evolving tradition that incorporates surviving pieces of old witchcraft and newer traditions practiced by my teachers (Reclaiming Collective and Faerie), and is held together, fed, and dictated by a deliberate and active relationship with Spirit.
+When I say anarchic, I speak of a focus on cultivating trust in your individual authority and learning to participate in ritual within the context of a peer group that shares power.

 Some words on Tradition: